AnnikaStein/SkewbSkills/README.md

 + practice programming with python and qt. ;)

 # What's new?
 You can now download and use the first version of SkewbSkills!
-Browse through the source code or simply run the executable and have fun!
+Browse through the source code on [github](https://github.com/AnnikaStein/SkewbSkills) or simply run the executable and have fun!
 More info on how to install your own copy of SkewbSkills down below.

 # What's planned?